entrecode/ec.datamanager.js/test/mocks/readme.md

 # Mocks
-Simple create the path of the request as a folders below `datamanager`.
+Simply create the path of the request as folders below `datamanager`.
 Everything in `datamanager` will be mocked using `https://datamanager.entrecode.de/` Then you will need a file `<method>.<httpStatus>.<something-to-ignore>.json` with the following structure:

 ```json
 {